mgaudet/CompilerJobs/README.md

 ## [Igalia](https://www.igalia.com/jobs/) 📤🧑‍🎓
 🗺 _A Coruña, Galicia, Spain / Worldwide_

 * Consultancy which is heavily involved in free and open source software, and the web platform.
-Known in compilers circles for work work on scripting engines (SpiderMonkey, V8, JSC), as well as LLVM and Guile.
+Known in compilers circles for work on scripting engines (SpiderMonkey, V8, JSC), as well as LLVM and Guile.

 ## [Jane Street](https://www.janestreet.com/join-jane-street/apply/) 🧑‍🎓
 🗺 _New York, London_